Travel

-From very early on in my life, I was fascinated by the Australian continent, and by starting high school it was clear to me that, one day, I will move to Down Under.
+From very early on in my life, I was fascinated by the Australian continent.
+By starting high school, it was clear to me that, one day, I will move to Down Under.
 It even drove me to study English in school, although I am unfortunately not blessed with a special talent in commanding different languages.
 Well, life had other plans for me and instead of migrating to Australia, I moved to Spain.
 Frankly spoken, this is also not bad, even though it is not exactly matching my childhood dream.
 In any case, I am still very much in love with Australia and, thus, I never miss a chance to travel there if I can.

 In 2004, I travelled for the first time to Australia in order to participate in the 18th International Conference on Growth Substances that was held in Canberra.
 Shortly before, two dear friends of mine picked up Postdoc positions in the group of Josette Masle at the ANU Research School of Biological Sciences in Canberra.
 Apparently, things seemed to come together and I set out for my first long-distant flight.